-Residential Supports are provided to individuals who live in a community residential setting that meets the home and community based characteristics as outlined in the Waiver in Appendix C. Residential Supports may additionally be provided in an AFL situation.
+Residential Support is provided to a beneficiary\who lives in a community residential setting that meets the home and community-based characteristics as outlined in the Waiver in Appendix C. Residential Supports may additionally be provided in an AFL situation.
 The site must be the primary residence of the AFL provider (includes couples and single persons) who receive reimbursement for the cost of care.
 These sites are licensed or unlicensed in accordance with state rule.
 All unlicensed AFL sites will be reviewed using the PIHP AFL checklist for health and safety related issues.
 NC Innovations respite may also be used to provide temporary relief to individuals who reside in Licensed and Unlicensed AFLs, but it may not be billed on the same day as Residential Supports.
+Respite may also be provided for participation in non-integrated camps or for participation in non-integrated Support Groups.